 About Our Programs

-Graduate-level training in American Indian and indigenous studies includes a new PhD program that will admit its first cohort for Fall 2025, and an established graduate minor for current master’s and doctoral students in other UMN-Twin Cities programs.
+Graduate-level training in American Indian and Indigenous studies includes a new PhD program that admitted its first cohort for fall 2025, and an established graduate minor for current master’s and doctoral students in other UMN-Twin Cities programs.
 Individuals who are not current graduate students at UMN also have the option to study with us by taking individual courses for personal and professional enrichment as a non-degree student.

-American Indian Studies faculty members are active in advising, teaching, and mentoring graduate students across the disciplines, including American Studies, Anthropology, History, Linguistics, Political Science, Geography, and English.
+American Indian Studies faculty members are active in advising, teaching, and mentoring graduate students across the disciplines, including the following.

 Opportunities For Graduate Students